WTF, Spotify? - iameven.com

 I've just tested two alternatives.
 Wimp which runs as an adobe air application, that is more clunky than Spotify.
 And rdio, where font rendering is completely broken on windows.
 Is it really that hard, to make a proper user interface for a music player?
 Get listing, sorting, searching, filtering and saving right and I would be happy.
 It doesn't need to look like Winamp, it doesn't need to look fancy at all, it just needs to be useful.
 A music application runs in the background, it is secondary to whatever you are doing except making play lists.

-Numusic and Nuart Recent events
+Recent events Numusic and Nuart